 Cholecalciferol: Vitamin D — Vitamin D3

 If you’ve never heard of cholecalciferol, you’re not alone.
 Chances are good, however, that you’ve heard of what it is without realizing it.
 Cholecalciferol is a type of vitamin D—vitamin D3, to be exact.
 Why is vitamin D so important?
 Also called the “sunshine vitamin,” vitamin D is naturally made when the skin is exposed to sunlight.
 As scientists and researchers learn more and more about cholecalciferol and vitamin D, they’re understanding just how important it is to good bone health.1

 Due to a variety of factors, however, it is estimated that approximately 50% of the worldwide population suffers from a lack of vitamin D. The reasons for this deficiency vary widely, but the good news is that vitamin D can be given to the body in other ways besides direct sunlight exposure to the skin.
 Some of these methods include eating foods that are higher in vitamin D like some fish (salmon, mackerel, and herring for example) and some mushrooms.2 Another way to supplement a vitamin D deficiency is through supplements such as Active Stem.
-Including supplements like Active Stem in your diet for vitamin D deficiency may be able to help repair or maintain the body’s needed calcium, which is responsible for bone growth and development.3, 4
+Including cholecalciferol supplement like Active Stem in your diet for vitamin D deficiency may be able to help repair or maintain the body’s needed calcium, which is responsible for bone growth and development.3, 4

 How Does Cholecalciferol Work?